Joining InCommon is the first step toward accessing several services:

 Business, education, and research organizations who partner with higher education may join the Federation as Sponsored

 Partners.
 Sponsored Partners must be sponsored by the designated Executive of a current InCommon Higher Education Institution or Research Organization.
 If you are a business or other potential sponsored partner - or if you are a higher education institution looking to sponsor an entity, please review the process for sponsorship.

 Our detailed eligibility criteria are found in Section 4 of the Federation Operational Policies and Practices.
-We'd be happy to determine your eligibility status with you.
-Either email email@example.com or complete the Web Application Form (this is optional).
+We'd be happy to determine your eligibility status with you; please email email@example.com.

 2. Sign the Agreement